-Before the neo-traditional boom of the 1990s, country music had seen the genre truly branch out and experiment with other sounds and styles.
+Before the neo-traditional boom of the 1990s, American country music had seen the genre branch out and experiment with other sounds and styles.
 The likes of Alan Jackson and a revamped George Strait ushered in a new era of country stylings that went back to their roots.
 Before this though, the vast majority of artists began to blend country with soft rock and adult contemporary, the '70s country-rock of California and the high energy of southern rock.

-The early '80s saw Charly McClain have a run of success with hits like "Sleepin' with the Radio On," "Men," and the ever catchy "Who's Cheatin' Who."
+The early '80s saw Charly McClain have a run of success with country hits like "Sleepin' with the Radio On," "Men," and the ever catchy "Who's Cheatin' Who."
 Her soft and airy sound had a strong and distinctive pop sense that was bubbly and fun.
 McClain also had success with a series of duets with '80s country crooner and staple, Mickey Gilley.
 "Paradise Tonight," "The Right Stuff" and "Candy Man" found the pair bringing out the best in one another.
 While McClain would release music throughout the '80s, she stepped away from her music career by the early '90s.

-Earl Thomas Conley
+2. Earl Thomas Conley

 While the majority of those listed here saw their careers creep into the '70s and '90s, Earl Thomas Conley's is nearly just the '80s.
 Of the nine studio albums he's released, seven were in the '80s.
 Similarly, 24 of his Top 10 singles were released in the decade.
 With 18 #1 singles, Conley had the third most of the decade behind Alabama and Ronnie Milsap.
 Much of his success can be attributed to his gritty and soulful vocals that soared on powerful love ballads.
 "I Can't Win for Losin' You," "Holding Her and Loving You," and "Once In a Blue Moon" showcased Conley's ability to exhibit an outpouring of raw emotions that resonated with listeners.

 Steve Wariner was one of the '80s unsung leaders.
-Over the course of the decade, he released 20 Top 10 singles, with nine hitting #1, the first being "All Roads Lead to You."
+Over the decade, he released 20 Top 10 singles, with nine hitting #1, the first being "All Roads Lead to You."
 Songs such as "Small Town Girl," "The Weekend," "Where Did I Go Wrong" and "Some Fools Never Learn" saw Wariner top the charts throughout the decade with a steady hand.
 He's one of few artists who begin in the late '70s and have staying power throughout the '90s with ballads like "Holes in the Floor of Heaven" and "Two Teardrops."

-Janie Fricke's duet collaborations with Charlie Rich ("On My Knees"), Johnny Duncan ("Thinkin' of a Rendezvous" and "It Couldn't Have Been Any Better") in the late '70s should have been a hint at Fricke's later success in the early and mid '80s.
+Janie Fricke's duet collaborations with Charlie Rich ("On My Knees"), Johnny Duncan ("Thinkin' of a Rendezvous" and "It Couldn't Have Been Any Better") in the late '70s should have been a hint at Fricke's later success in the early and mid-80s.
 With 11 total studio albums released in the '80s, Fricke saw more than her fair share of chart success with singles like "Tell Me a Lie," "Don't Worry 'Bout Me Baby" and "She's Single Again."
 There was a sense of style, confidence and a bold flair to Fricke.
 Songs like "She's Single Again" and "He's A Heartache (Looking For A Place To Happen)" found Fricke deliver another side of the honky tonk--one where slick guitars and catchy hooks captured the breakups and heartbreaks of the local watering hole.

 Often referred to as "The Voice," Vern Gosdin was a honky-tonk tearjerker throwback during the decade.
-While the vast majority of country artists at dabbled in blending country with soft rock, heartland rock or rootsy country rock, Gosdin stuck to a more traditional country brand.
+While the vast majority of country artists dabbled in the blending country with soft rock, heartland rock or rootsy country rock, this country boy stuck to a more traditional country brand.
 While he consistently racked up Top 10 hits throughout the decade with the likes of "Way Deep Down," "I Can Tell by the Way You Can Dance (You're Gonna Love Me Tonight)" and "Today My World Slipped Away" (later covered by George Strait), it wasn't until the release of Chiseled in Stone in '88 that saw Gosdin deliver his best collection of songs.
 "Set 'Em Up Joe," a tribute to Ernest Tubb, isn't just a high mark for Gosdin, it's one of country music's best moments of all time.

 In the '70s, Dan Seals was one half of the pop duo England Dan & John Ford Coley.
 After scoring a few hits ("I'd Really Love to See You Tonight" in particular), the duo split with Seals transitioning to a solo country career.
 Seals would top the Billboard's Hot Country nine times in the '80s with hits like "Everything That Glitters (Is Not Gold)," "Big Wheels In The Moonlight," "Addicted," and the breakout duet "Meet Me In Montana" with Marie Osmond.
 While Seals certainly had the chops for classic country ("God Must Be a Cowboy"), he embraced his background as a soft rock artist to meld a softer-toned country sound that had crossover appeal ("Bop," "Love On Arrival").

-The Forester Sisters
+7. The Forester Sisters

 Built around the heavenly harmonies of sisters Kathy, June, Kim and Christy Forester, The Forester Sisters had a strong run in the late '80s.
 Their self-titled debut saw them rack up a number of Top 10 songs including "Just In Case," "(That's What You Do) When You're In Love," "Mama's Never Seen Those Eyes," and the breakout hit "I Fell In Love Again Last Night."
 Naturally, the sisters' harmonies were some of the strongest in the '80s after years of singing in church choirs and together.
 On songs like "I Fell In Love Again Last Night," they harnessed a sweet and delightful feel with a sharp pop sense.
 Still, they could tug at your heartstrings with the likes of "Lonely Alone" and "Too Many Rivers."